 Since the firm’s inception John A. Martin & Associates

 (JAMA) has placed a strong emphasis on the development of its staff and the cultivation of prospective employees.
-The Los Angeles office of JAMA provides paid summer internships to undergraduate and graduate level engineering students.
+Our Los Angeles and Oakland offices provide paid summer internships to undergraduate and graduate level engineering students.
 JAMA’s internship program emphasizes:

 - Introduction to all phases of a building’s construction from the engineers perspective from schematic design to design development to construction documents and administration